Proposals to strengthen pollution control program fall short

 A final decision could come in a matter of months.

-Environment Rhode Island Research & Policy Center is a 501(c)(3) organization.
+Environment Maine Research & Policy Center is a 501(c)(3) organization.
 We are dedicated to protecting our air, water and open spaces.
 We investigate problems, craft solutions, educate the public and decision-makers, and help the public make their voices heard in local, state and national debates over the quality of our environment and our lives.
-For more information, visit www.environmentrhodeislandcenter.org.
+For more information, visit www.environmentmainecenter.org.